thosgood/this-weeks-finds/markdown/51-100/week073.md

 Well, it turns out that there *are* some special things about 4 dimensions.
 But more on that later.

-[To continue reading the \`Tale of n-Categories', click here.](week74.html#tale)
+[To continue reading the 'Tale of n-Categories', click here.](week74.html#tale)

 ------------------------------------------------------------------------